marcinm2h/wp-docker/README.md

 # Development

 - pull git repo
-- setup .evn files (copy example.env to .env for a start)
+- setup .env files (copy example.env to .env for a start)
 - push do origin
 - to deploy -> change pull on server